epartment/magento2-sass-theme-boilerplate/README.md

 ### Gulp
 ##### Available Gulp commands
 - `gulp watch` : Watches all `.scss` files and compiles them when `gulp` detects a change.
-It also starts a browsersync session this way you can see your changes on the fly.
+It starts a browsersync session to the `browserSyncProxy` set in the `Gulpfile.js`.
+This way you can see your changes on the fly.
 - `gulp scripts` : Compiles all `.js` files.
 - `gulp script-deps` : Copies the script dependencies from the `node_modules` to a local folder for `production`
 - `gulp build` : Builds all `.scss` and `.js` files for `production`